 One of the most important systems in your car is the powertrain.
 This complicated machine is what provides power to your vehicle, allowing it to move down the road.
 If you’re having a problem with your powertrain, you’ll want to get it looked at right away.
-At Stan McNabb Chevrolet, you’ll find an expert team of service technicians that can help you keep your powertrain in tip-top shape.
+At Stan McNabb Chevrolet, you’ll find an expert team of service technicians in our Service Department that can help you keep your powertrain in tip-top shape.
 Let’s go over a few of the reasons you should have your powertrain looked at and why it’s important to maintain this system.

-The Powertrain System
+The Chevrolet Powertrain System Problems

 Your car’s powertrain system consists of the engine, drivetrain, and transmission.
 If you provide adequate care for the individual components of your powertrain system, your vehicle will always perform as the manufacturer intended.
 In order to maintain this system, oil changes, filter replacements, and spark plug swaps, among other things, will need to be done routinely.